 Pool safety is still the responsibility of Airbnb and other short-term rentals

-However, a person may succeed on bringing a claim to court and bypass the terms of service arbitration clause if a court determines it was unconscionable when a user agreed to it.
+However, a person may succeed in bringing a claim to court and bypass the terms of service arbitration clause if a court determines it was unconscionable when a user agreed to it.
 For example, in Peterson v.
 Devita, a man attended a party at an Airbnb property that was booked by a friend when he fell off an elevated deck when a railing gave way.
 Here, arbitration was not compelled.
 The Court noted that the arbitration provision should apply only when the claims arise from the man’s use of the Airbnb platform and not merely because he created an account; he only created an account at the direction of his friend who made the booking.

 When on vacation, be sure not to relax your vigilance regarding safety and security.
 Short-term rental properties offer a nice and quiet respite; however, they are not without particular dangers.
 In the event of an injury or accident, seek legal counsel.
 Dolan Law is a top-rated trial law firm representing victims of wrongdoing with a combined experience of over 30 years in the law.